invertase/notifee/packages/documentation/docs/react-native/docs/android/behaviour.md

 Running this code, Notifee will attempt to launch the activity when the notification is displayed.

-> The notification may be shown as a heads-up notification, instead of a full-screen notification, while the user is using the device.
+> Please note that the notification may be shown as a heads-up notification, instead of a full-screen notification, while the user is using the device.

 Full-screen actions have the same properties as press actions, with the same `Advanced` concepts of specifying a Custom Component or an Android Custom Activity: